-- 20.2 During the year, pursuant to exercise of the options under "Borosil Limited Special Purpose Employee Stock Option (Previous Year ₹443.76 lakhs). - 20.3 During the year, the Company made Qualified Institutional Placement (QIP), whereby 47,16,981 Equity Shares of the purposes.
+- 20.2 During the year, pursuant to exercise of the options under "Borosil Limited Special Purpose Employee Stock Option Plan 2020" and 'Borosil Limited Employee Stock Option Scheme 2020', the Company has made allotment of 2,23,914 Equity Shares (Previous Year 1,67,608 Equity Shares) of the face value of ₹1/- each, which has resulted into increase of paid up Equity Share Capital by ₹2.24 lakhs (Previous Year ₹1.68 lakhs) and Securities Premium by ₹507.62 lakhs (Previous Year ₹443.76 lakhs). - 20.3 During the year, the Company made Qualified Institutional Placement (QIP), whereby 47,16,981 Equity Shares of the face value of ₹1/- each were allotted to the Qualified Institutional Buyers at a premium of ₹317.00 per share aggregating to ₹15,000.00 lakhs for repayment/ prepayment of long-term project loans, working capital loans and general corporate purposes.
 The above proceeds have been fully utilized for the above purpose.